liteglue/Android-sqlite-native-driver/README.md

 This is accomplished by using [GlueGen](http://jogamp.org/gluegen/www/) around a simple wrapper C module.

-This project is meant to help build a higher-level sqlite interface library, with the JNI layer completely isolated and may be embedded with the package name changed.
+This project is meant to help build a higher-level sqlite interface library, with the JNI layer completely isolated.

 **NOTE:** This project references the `gluegentools` and `sqlite-amalgamation` subprojects, which are resolved by: $ `make init` (as described below).

-**WARNING:** The sqlite database and statement handles that are returned by the `SQLiteGlue` library functions are raw C pointer values (with `0x100000000` added).
-If someone uses a sqlite database or statement handle that is not valid, or no longer valid with the `SQLiteGlue` library the behavior is undefined (a crash, for example).
+**WARNING:** The sqlite database and statement handles that are returned by the `SQLiteNative` library functions are raw C pointer values (with `0x100000000` added).
+If someone uses a sqlite database or statement handle that is not valid, or no longer valid with the `SQLiteNative` library the behavior is undefined (such as a crash).
 It is *NOT* recommended to use this API directly unless you really understand how this library works internally.

 TBD API and some internal details (probably in a blog post)